ZijianFelixWang/DefQed/README.md

 - *.NET 6.0 runtime*: You only need the basic one as it's a console application.
 - *MySQL Database*: The program store data in it so such is necessary.

+### Releases
+- `v0.01`: Experimental but basically working version.
+Only offer Windows binary in release page.

 ### Build
 Load the `.sln` file in Visual Studio (recommend: version 2022) and perform build.